May 20, 2026

 Many freelance writers avoid design work—but using Canva for freelance writers is way easier than you think.
-If you’re not a ‘visual person,’ this guide will show you how to use Canva to create social media posts, digital products, and client-ready content that looks polished and professional.
+If you’re not a ‘visual person,’ this guide will show you how to use Canva to create social media posts, digital products, design a freelance portfolio, or present client-ready content that looks polished and professional.

 Canva is an online design platform that allows users to create different graphics and materials, from social media posts to infographics, to Facebook Posts, business cards, digital products to sell, and so much more.
 (BTW, what is freelance?)